 The European Commission regards itself as a “guardian of the Treaties”, which reflects its right to bring proceedings against Member States breaching EU law.
 This applies to cases, for example, when directives are not transposed into national legislation or not in a timely manner.

 The current 28 members of the Commission, the EU Commissioners, are nominated by the governments of the Member States, and are confirmed by the European Parliament after a hearing.
 Austria has appointed Johannes Hahn as EU Commissioner for European Neighbourhood Policy and Enlargement Negotiations since 2014.
 The individual commissioners are also supposed to be independent in their decisions, representing the common interests of the EU instead of their own home countries.

-Their term of office coincides with the five-year term of the European Parliament, with the rotation of the current College of Commissioners officially ending on 31 October 2019.
+Their term of office coincides with the five-year term of the European Parliament.

-The Commission is headed by a President, currently Jean-Claude Juncker from Luxembourg.
+The Commission is headed by a President.
 The President may also allocate the portfolios and dismiss individual Commissioners.